 (1) The Company has an authorized share capital of a single class of 2.5 billion shares having a nominal value of USD1.00 per share.
 As of June 30, 2013 and 2012 there were 1,180,536,830 shares issued.
 All issued shares are fully paid.
-(2) The Distributable Reserve and Retained Earnings as of December 31, 2012 calculated in accordance with Luxembourg Law are disclosed in Note 10.

 The accompanying notes are an integral part of these Consolidated Condensed Interim Financial Statements.
-These Consolidated Condensed Interim Financial Statements should be read in conjunction with our audited Consolidated Financial Statements. and notes for the fiscal year ended December 31, 2012.
+These Consolidated Condensed Interim Financial Statements should be read in conjunction with our audited Consolidated Financial Statements and notes for the fiscal year ended December 31, 2012.